Close Menu

 Residential property is taxed on 35% of its appraised market value, which becomes the taxable value.
 Local tax rates — including those set by school districts, counties, municipalities, and special levies — are then applied to that value.

-The effective property tax rate in Ohio averages roughly 1.3% to 1.6% statewide, above the national average, according to the Tax Foundation.
+The effective property tax rate in Ohio averages roughly 1.3% to 1.6% statewide, above the national average, as reported by the Tax Foundation.

 Here’s an example of how a property tax bill stacks up for a “typical homeowner.”